 Recorded in Baden-Baden, Festspielhaus, 2012

-This production of L’elisir d’amore was staged few years ago at the Festspielhaus in Baden-Baden and was directed by Rolando Villazon and conducted by Pablo Heras Casado.
-As the direction, this is one of many Elisir sui generis, set this time on a Wild West movie set with the transformation of Adina in the star of the movie, of Nemorino in a Mexican extra complete with poncho, of Dulcamara in an Indian sorcerer and of Belcore in a Union soldier.
+This production of L’elisir d’amore was staged at the Festspielhaus in Baden-Baden.
+It was directed by Rolando Villazon and conducted by Pablo Heras Casado.
+As for the direction, this is one of many Elisir sui generis, set this time on a Wild West movie set with the transformation of Adina in the star of the movie, of Nemorino in a Mexican extra complete with poncho, of Dulcamara in an Indian sorcerer and of Belcore in a Union soldier.
 To be honest, after the first glance the idea seems less preposterous than it might seem and, thanks to some funny gags, the show becomes pleasant.